3M earnings rise on demand for medical masks - RFI

 New York (AFP)

-The company manufactures a wide range of products used in myriad industries, but it has gained notoriety during the COVID-19 outbreak over its N95 "respirator" masks, especially after sparring with the White House earlier this month.
+The company manufactures a wide range of products used in myriad industries, but has become prominent during the COVID-19 outbreak as one of the only producers of N95 "respirator" masks which can protect against the virus.

-The masks have been an essential item to hospitals on the front line of the outbreak and have emerged as the object of illicit practices and price gouging among distributors.
+The masks have been an essential item to hospitals on the front line of the outbreak and have emerged as the object of illicit practices, price gouging and fraud, with new cases announced by federal officials in the last day.

-The company experienced a 21 percent surge in sales in its health care business during the first quarter.
+3M experienced a 21 percent surge in sales in its health care business during the first quarter, a key driver of a 45 percent jump in first-quarter profits to $1.3 billion.
+Revenues climbed 2.7 percent to $8.1 billion.

 "Even with 3M's accelerated production, the stark reality is that global demand for respirators far outpaces the ability of the entire industry to deliver," chief executive Mike Roman said on a conference call.